leonvanbokhorst/pytorch-pixel-art-course/README.md

-# PyTorch Fundamentals Course
+# PyTorch Pixel Art Deep Learning Course

 ## Overview

 Welcome!
-This is a **9-day, domain-agnostic PyTorch course** designed for AI engineering students who know Python and some ML basics but haven't built models from scratch.
-The goal is to build a solid foundation in PyTorch's core components (tensors, autograd, neural network modules, data loading, training loops), preparing you for advanced deep learning topics.
+This is a **9-day, hands-on PyTorch course** designed for AI engineering students (and curious creators!) who know Python and some ML basics but haven't built models from scratch.
+The goal is to build a solid foundation in PyTorch's core components (tensors, autograd, neural network modules, data loading, training loops) **specifically applied to the domain of pixel art**.
+We'll explore how deep learning can generate, enhance, and interact with pixel art, preparing you for advanced creative AI topics.

 - **Structure:** Modular and self-paced over 9 conceptual days, organized into directories in this repository.
+Each day builds PyTorch knowledge using pixel art examples.
 - **Learning:** Hands-on experimentation and reflection are key.
-Run the code, change it, see what happens!
+Run the code, tweak parameters, generate some pixels, and see what happens!
-- **Prerequisites:** Basic Python, NumPy familiarity, high-level ML concepts (what training a model means).
+- **Prerequisites:** Basic Python, NumPy familiarity, high-level ML concepts (what training a model means), and an appreciation for blocky aesthetics! 👾

 ## Installation